 Are you an expert?
 Apply to contribute here.

-The J. Crew x New Balance 998 is exclusively available in men's sizing that ranges from 7 to 13.
+The J. Crew x New Balance 998 is exclusively available in men's sizing.
 Ladies who want to cop a pair should go 1.5 sizes down from their regular shoe size.
-Most users claim that the shoe fitted bigger than usual and recommended going half a size down.
-Moreover, wide-footed users were delighted with the sneaker's sufficient width.
+The fit can be adjusted using the shoe’s traditional lace-up closure.

 Bathed in stylish and one of a kind color schemes, the J. Crew x New Balance 998 is considered by many a fashionable pair that could amp up any outfit.
 Its low-top profile makes for easy pairing with almost any ensemble and could also be dressed up and down.
 Match it with chinos or khakis for a spruced up street style or opt for an effortless look by pairing it with denim jeans or walking shorts.